-A cause and effect situation is what we desire when you perform well.
-When you are playing golf and you hit a great shot, you want everyone, including yourself to know.
-The ball may not go very far but that sound you hear?
+A cause-and-effect situation is what we desire when we perform well.
+When you are playing golf, and you hit a great shot, you want everyone, including yourself, to know.
+The ball may not go very far, but that sound you hear?
 That click?
 Is what many golfers just play for.

-This is the cause and effect experience I am talking about.
-You swing and hit right, you want to hear it.
-But, not all clubs and not all balls will let you have that pleasure.
+This is the cause-and-effect experience I am talking about.
+You swing and hit the ball right; you want to hear it.
+But not all clubs and not all balls will let you have that pleasure.
 You need both the right club and the right ball construction for it.

 Let us focus on the ball here.
 There are many great golf balls out there.
-And, the Titleist Avx golf ball is certainly one of them.
+And the ball titlist is certainly one of them.
 Has Titleist ever really disappointed golfers?
 Rarely.

-This Titleist AVX Golf Ball Reviews will tell you about the features and what makes it suitable and also not suitable for you.
-One thing you can be sure of about it is that it produces one of the best sounds there is.
+This AVX Golf Ball Review will inform you about the features and what makes it suitable and not suitable for you.
+One thing you can be sure of about it is that it produces one of the best sounds.

 Titleist AVX Golf Ball Reviews: The Features

 Let’s start from the inside of the ball because that is what is valuable, right?
 Apparently, with time, you will notice that golfers prefer softer cores more.
-And, that is exactly what this AVX golf ball has.
+And that is exactly what this AVX ball has.

 This is partly the reason behind the ball creating such a beautiful click when you hit it right.
-You will love how to feels ball when you hit it in the game.
-In fact, it won’t seem like you are hitting a rock as it feels like with many other balls like, Pro V1 or Pro V1x golf ball.
+You will love how to feel the ball when you hit it in the game.
+In fact, it won’t seem like you are hitting a rock as it feels like with many other balls like Pro V1 or Pro V1x golf balls.

 Furthermore, softer core balls usually have a higher spin.
-But, the AVX ball does not.
-This is because of its innovative design which includes the other parts of the ball.
+But the ball does not.
+This is because of its innovative design, which includes the other parts of the ball.

-The Titleist ball has a high flex casing layer.
+The AVX Golf Ball Titleist has a high flex casing layer.
 Therefore, it not only gives you more control but also helps with the distance.
-Under the Urethane cover layer provides more powerful ball speed than is typically expected on a softer ball.
+Under the Urethane, the cover layer provides more powerful ball speed than is typically expected on a softer ball.